KapilGahtori989/sales_pipeline/sales_pipeline_root/README.md

 # first_pipeline

-This folder defines all source code for the 'first_pipeline' pipeline:
+This folder defines all source code for the 'sales_pipeline' pipeline:

 - `explorations`: Ad-hoc notebooks used to explore the data processed by this pipeline.
 - `transformations`: All dataset definitions and transformations.